 1 more day of firing in electric kiln

 Firing in an electric kiln for one additional day removes the roughness from the surface of the teapot, giving it a more finished appearance.
 The teapots are now finished and are ready to be used.

 Using your Wood Kiln Yixing Teapot

 All Yixing Teapots need to be prepared properly before use to remove unwanted dust acquired during firing.
 This is true of wood kiln Yixing Teapots as well as those fired in electric kilns.
-Teapots should be rinsed thoroughly in warm water and then submerged in a pot with warm water that is slowly heated to a boil.
-As soon as the water begins to bubble, but before the teapot begins to shake, the heat should be removed.
+Teapots should be rinsed thoroughly in warm water 3 times and then rinsed at least 4 times with boiling water.
 We do not recommend boiling your pot as agitation will likely result in cracking and chipping!
-Once the water cools, remove the teapot, add tea and enjoy.
+Once the teapot has cooled down, add tea, add water and enjoy.